adepennart/upload_volume/README.md

 ### ImageJ
 Open up Image J.

-Upload your image stack on ImageJ, from which you are segmenting from, using File>Import>Image Sequence...
+Upload your image stack on ImageJ, where you are segmenting from, using "File>Import>Image Sequence..."

 A window should appear.
-On the first line click the Browse button and select the folder with your images of interest (ensure only your images are in this folder).
+On the first line click the "Browse" button and select the folder with your images of interest (ensure only your images are in this folder).
-On step: line change it to 10 and the Scale line to 10%. then click OK on the bottom right.
+On the "step:" line change it to 10 and on the "Scale" line to 10%. then click "OK" on the bottom right.

 The images will take a while to all load.

-Once loaded, export your images by going to File>Save As>Tiff...
+Once loaded, export your images by going to "File>Save As>Tiff..."

-select where you would like your new image stack (saved under one tiff file) to be saved, name it and click save.
+select where you would like your new image stack (saved under one tiff file) to be saved, name it and click "save".

 Now you can move over to Amira.